 Mining farms in hot areas will overheat and require large amounts of cooling fans.
 There have been fires at mining warehouses created by the excess heat.
 It is much easier to run a mining farm in cool areas.
 The heat generated from miners can even be used in place of regular heating to cut costs.

 Large mining operations have employees working 24/7 to ensure that all hardware is working properly.
 A few hours offline could be the difference between thousands of dollars in profits.

 Now that you understand the many factors that will affect your mining profitability, plug in some numbers to any Bitcoin mining calculator.
-Multiple calculators should be used (1,2, 3, 4 options) to get the most accurate data.
+Multiple calculators should be used (1, 2 and 3 options) to get the most accurate data.